 The Novartis Agreement provides that, if the Company elects to terminate the Novartis Agreement because specified governmental actions prevent the parties from materially progressing the development or commercialization of licensed products as described above, the Company will be required to pay a substantial termination fee.
 The Company has concluded that this termination provision constitutes a contingent event that was unknown at the inception of the agreement.
 As such, the Company has recorded the \$200.0 million upfront payment in deferred revenue, long-term until such time that the contingency related to this termination provision is resolved.
-The Company believes the enrollment-based milestones and certain reimbursement milestones that may be achieved under the Novartis Agreement do not meet the recognition criteria within the definition of a milestone included in ASU 2010-17, Revenue Recognition-Milestone Method, and therefore, payments received for the achievement of the enrollment milestones in excess of the termination fee will be included in the allocable arrangement consideration and allocated to the deliverables based upon BESP using the relative selling price method.
+In July 2017, the Company permanently waived this termination right.
+See "Note 13-Subsequent Event" below.
+The Company believes the enrollment-based milestones and certain regulatory milestones that may be achieved under the Novartis Agreement do not meet the recognition criteria within the definition of a milestone included in ASU 2010-17, Revenue Recognition-Milestone Method, and therefore, payments received for the achievement of the enrollment milestones in excess of the termination fee will be included in the allocable arrangement consideration and allocated to the deliverables based upon BESP using the relative selling price method.